 Q: Are all genetic health test kits the same?

 A: While there are several options to choose from, Embark leads the pack with the most accurate and comprehensive results on the market: No one else screens as much genetic information—or tests for as many known genetic health conditions in as many dog breeds.
 You get:

 - Research-grade DNA analysis for breed-relevant health testing and new health discovery

 - In-house expertise from veterinary geneticists and research scientists

 - 1:1 customer service to help you apply test results and guide you with mating pair decisions

-As a responsible breeder who is committed to the long-term health of your dog and vitality of your breed, you may want to give serious consideration to a genetic health test.
-You’ll join millions of breeders working to improve the lives and legacies of purebred dogs.
-While there are several options to choose from, Embark leads the pack with the most accurate and comprehensive results on the market: No one else screens as much genetic information—or tests for as many known genetic health conditions in as many dog breeds.
-Even better, the more dogs from your breed that are tested with Embark, the more genetic data researchers have to help your breed tackle complex genetic diseases like cancer and heart disease in the future.
+As a responsible breeder who is committed to the long-term health of your dog and the vitality of your breed, you may want to give serious consideration to a genetic health test.
+You’ll join breeders working to preserve purebred dogs.
+The more dogs from your breed that are tested with Embark, the more genetic data researchers have to help your breed tackle complex genetic diseases like cancer and heart disease in the future.